Automate your business expense reporting

 - Be mobile

 Enjoy the freedom of processing business expenses anywhere, any time.
 Rarely do we incur expenses sitting at our desk.
-Usually it’s done while we’re travelling or catching up with clients.
+Usually it’s done while we’re ing or catching up with clients.
 That means you and your staff need software you can use while on the move.
 Real-time business expense reporting makes that possible.
 At the press of a button, you can check and approve expenses, reimburse someone or create a detailed expense report.
 It’s that easy.

 - Process and reimburse expenses faster

 Smart expense reporting software can speed up the process – from submitting and processing expenses through to reimbursing and tracking them.
 You can pay your staff back quickly.
 It can also help you avoid having to spend time following up on incomplete or wrongly-claimed expenses.
 A robust system will ask for and accept only complete and accurate data.
 It will give you the ability to enter an expense as soon as it’s incurred, matching the speed of business without foregoing the necessary checks and balances.